clsMongoDeleteObjects Step

 Description:

-This step deletes the JSON objects in the MongoDB.
+This step removes the JSON objects from MongoDB.

 Inputs